Michael Magcamit

 Overview

 Hello!
-I’m Michael Magcamit, Lecturer (Assistant Professor) in Global Politics at The University of Manchester in the UK.
-Before joining Manchester, I was a Lecturer in Security Studies at the University of Leicester and a Marie Skłodowska-Curie Fellow at the Queen Mary University of London.
-Prior to moving to the UK, I was an Assistant Professor of Political Science at Musashi University in Tokyo, Japan, where I convened International Relations modules on a joint program between the University of London (LSE) and Musashi.
+I’m Michael Magcamit, Lecturer in Global Politics and Leverhulme International Fellow (2024-2025) at the University of Manchester in the UK.
+Prior to joining Manchester in August 2023, I was a Lecturer in Security Studies at Leicester, a Marie Skłodowska-Curie Fellow at Queen Mary, and an Assistant Professor of Political Science at Musashi.

-My research and teaching interests sit at the intersections of Critical International Security, Conflict, Development, and Foreign Policy Studies with a specialist focus on the Asia-Pacific.
+My research and teaching interests sit at the intersections of Critical International Security, Peace & Conflict, IPE, and Populist Foreign Policy with a specialist focus on Southeast and East Asia.

 Expertise related to UN Sustainable Development Goals